jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SysSpecModels.rst

 Tool overview and use
 ---------------------

 The use of the tool will be demonstrated on Debye-Bueche model, but is similar for all models.
-The tool uses new generation data selection tool, used by Muti Sample Plotting tool, all bioSAXS tools, etc. In the top part are controls which allow users to choose what data will be listed in the listbox.
+The tool uses new generation data selection tool, used by Muti Sample Plotting tool, all bioSAXS tools, etc.  :ref:`see <DataSelectionMulti>`.
+In the top part are controls which allow users to choose what data will be listed in the listbox.
 Choices are USAXS data or QRS data, USAXS can be slit smeared or desmeared and one can use "Folder match string" (uses Regular expressions, see bottom of panel for hints how to use them).

 ..
 Figure:: media/SysSpecModels01.jpg
    :align: center